kirill-grouchnikov/ephemeral/docs/window/titlepane.md

 <img src="https://raw.githubusercontent.com/kirill-grouchnikov/ephemeral/breeze/docs/images/theming/titlepane/titlepane-button-icons.png" border=0>

-**Aurora Plain** and **Aurora Integrated** modes also support an additional parameter that allows controlling the visual appearance of the icons used on the title pane buttons.
+**Ephemeral Plain** and **Ephemeral Integrated** modes also support an additional parameter that allows controlling the visual appearance of the icons used on the title pane buttons.

 The **TitlePaneButtonsProvider** and **TitlePaneButtonProvider** define the app-facing APIs for providing the icons for these four actions: